bueler/karthaus/README.md

 Please look in `petsc/` only after becoming reasonably familiar with the Matlab versions.

 This is the 2014 version.
-Materials from years 2009, 2010, 2012 can be
+If needed, materials from years 2009, 2010, 2012
-recovered from this repo's history, or from the Karthaus website above for just the slides.
+can be recovered from this repo's history.